In 2019, we saw big changes in Instagram. New trends in 2020 can be predicted by changes in Instagram algorithms.

 The Covid-19 pandemic has brought with it some new trends, some of which were totally unexpected or nothing anyone could have predicted.
 The fact that people had to stay indoors forced many of them to dig deep into their creative wells and find ways to entertain themselves.

 One result of this is many people turning to Instagram Live to entertain themselves.
 And it’s not just you.
 According to Facebook, Instagram Live views have increased by about 70% since February.

 Following the eruption of the Covid-19 and everything happening in between, it’s easy to make sense of this surge.

 Instagram Live is preferred by many because it’s a more authentic, transparent, and direct way to connect with your audience, especially at such a time when real-life get-togethers are no longer possible.

 As brands hunt for new ways to engage their follower during this lockdown, Instagram Live offers a more practical and easy way to stay in touch with them effectively.
-With Instagram Live, you can host a virtual event to offer a valuable service or organise some form of online entertainment where your followers can participate in – a great way to inspire trust and build brand loyalty.
+With Instagram Live, you can host a virtual event to offer a valuable service or organize some form of online entertainment where your followers can participate – a great way to inspire trust and build brand loyalty.

 Instagram Live is also an excellent strategy for promoting your products or services.
 It can also help you drive traffic to your website.

 Proof That Instagram is a Powerful Social Media Channel

 Instagram is underestimated by marketers, despite being one of the most powerful social media platforms around.